rabailshafeeq/Superstore-Sales-Analysis-SQL-Power-BI-Dashboard/README.md

 ---
 ## SQL Techniques Used

-This project uses SQL for data cleaning, aggregation, and analysis, including grouping, ranking, and window functions.
+This project uses SQL for data cleaning, aggregation, and analysis, including grouping and trend analysis.

 ### Sales Summary